Home » Do Rats Like To Live Near Water?

 Are Rats Attracted to Standing Water?

 Rats are fond of water bodies and build their nests close to them.
-Still-water bodies, such as ponds and canals, are particularly attractive to rats.
+Still-water bodies like ponds and canals are attractive to rats.

 Do Rats Like Damp Places?